What should I know about domestic violence?

 - You can get the petition online, in the Clerk's Office or from the "Forms and Tools" tab of this website.

-- If you need help filling out the petition, someone in the clerk's office, a domestic violence shelter advocate, or victim/witness advocate should be able to help you.
+- You can file these by yourself, but if you need help filling out the petition, someone in the clerk's office, a domestic violence shelter advocate, or victim/witness advocate should be able to help you.
+This is a civil process and is free.

 - Be sure to contact your local domestic violence agency for help.